Expensify/App/docs/articles/expensify-classic/getting-started/Individual-Users.md

 ---
 title: Individual Users
-description: Individual Users
+description: Learn how Expensify can help you track and submit your personal or self-employed business expenses.
 ---
 #  Overview
 If you're an individual using Expensify, the Track and Submit plans are designed to assist self-employed users in effectively managing both their personal and business finances.

 # How to use the Track plan